LukeGrahamLandry/franca/README.md

 ## Backends

-- **fully self hosted**: only supports arm64-macos. generates native executables (we don't depend on an assembler, linker, or xcode-codesign).
+- **fully self hosted**: only supports macos. generates native executables (we don't depend on an assembler, linker, or xcode-codesign).
 - **llvm ir text**: you can feed it to clang to produce an AOT optimised build or integrate with projects written in other languages.

 > The llvm backend doesn't fully implement the extern-c abi or the internal calling convention required by some multithreaded programs.
-> The self hosted backend **almost** works for amd64 and will be eventually be able to output ELF programs for Linux as well.
+> The self hosted backend will be eventually be able to output ELF programs for Linux as well.

 ## Tradeoffs